Product details

 Q: Can I request a bespoke commission?

-A: The Artisan accepts a strictly limited number of bespoke commissions.
+A: The Artisan accepts a strictly curated number of bespoke commissions.
 Minor adjustments — such as visceral pigment distribution or the placement of red spheres on the base — may be requested within your acquisition notes.
 The Artisan retains absolute creative authority.
 Requests that contradict the eldritch nature and aesthetic integrity of the archive will not be entertained.
 The final manifestation will always bear the unmistakable, chaotic signature of The Artisan.

 Q: Will my effigy look exactly like the images?